ihp-lab/OpenSense/Documents/WPF Application Samples/2 - recording and playback/README.md

 + Open `recording.pipe.json` configuration file using a `Pipeline Editor` window.
 + Click the `Media Capture` instance, and select the camera you want to use.
 + Click the `\psi Store Exporter` instance, set `Root path` to the path you want to put the recorded data.
-+ Execute the pipeline for a while, then stop the pipeline.
++ Run the pipeline for a while, then stop the pipeline.

 ### Playback

 + Open `playback.pipe.json` configuration file  using a `Pipeline Editor` window.
 + Click the `\psi Store Importer` instance, set `Root path` to the path you set before.
-+ Execute the pipeline, you will see recorded video and audio.
++ Run the pipeline, you will see recorded video and audio.

 ## Steps to replicate